 The head calibration is only for the EyeSeeCam vHIT with the built in IMU.
 As the IMU is mounted in the camera housing, the position of the IMU changes each time you position the camera so it will be different for each person and each time you place the goggles on the head.

-For ESC vHIT the position of the IMU/Camera must also be calibrated when before testing vertical impulses.
-So, when you begin a LARP or RALP test the calibration button will be highlighted in white again.
+For ESC vHIT, the position of the IMU/Camera must also be calibrated when before testing vertical impulses.
+So when you begin a LARP or RALP test, the calibration button will be highlighted in white again.
 Select Start Calibration and then select Head Calibration.

-Figure 13 Head calibration for ESC vHIT
+Figure 13 - Head calibration for ESC vHIT

 The guide will help you move the head at the correct speed in the horizontal and vertical planes.
-Green is the correct speed grey is too slow and red is too fast.
+Green is the correct speed, grey is too slow, and red is too fast.

-Figure 14 Head velocities for ESC vHIT head calibration
+Figure 14 - Head velocities for ESC vHIT head calibration

-When you have moved the head at the correct speed in both planes the test will automatically stop and the head calibration results will appear.
+When you have moved the head at the correct speed in both planes, the test will automatically stop and the head calibration results will appear.
 You can Accept and Close or Redo the calibration.
-Once you Accept and Close you then begin vertical canal testing.
+Once you Accept and Close, you then begin vertical canal testing.

-Figure 15 Completed vHIT head calibration
+Figure 15 - Accept and close ESC vHIT head calibration

 If you need further information on how to perform the VNG or vHIT tests, please refer to the quick guides for those tests of the Additional Information Manual.

-Figure 17 Failed calibration table of values
+Figure 17 - Failed calibration table of values

-For further information please refer to the Instructions for Use or Additional Information manuals.
+For further information, please refer to the Instructions for Use or Additional Information manuals.